-During the workshop, the design team uses a variety of research techniques to unearth all the critical information, like the vision for the project, the needs of the users, and the way users currently do their work.
+During the workshop, the design team used a variety of research techniques to unearth all the critical information, like the vision for the project, the needs of the users, and the way users currently do their work.

-Here's some glamour shots of the DePalma team at past UX workshops:
+Here are some glamour shots of the DePalma team at past UX workshops: